mineadmin/doc-v3/docs/en/plugin/create.md

 ## [Command Creation](./command.md#create-a-plugin)

 MineAdmin allows you to create an application via the command line.
-First, navigate your command line to the project's root directory, then enter the following command:
+First, navigate your command line to the root directory of the project, then enter the following command:

 ```shell
 php bin/hyperf.php mine-extension:create test/demo --name test --type mix --author zds --description This is a mixed plugin